 All RMOs receive a material disposition that is communicated via code.
-All disposition codes shall affect the supplier's Quality Performance Rating, expressed in parts per million (PPM), when it is determined that the supplier is responsible for the non-conformance.
+All disposition codes shall affect the supplier's QSTAR rating when it is determined that the supplier is responsible for the non-conformance.

 8.1.1.
 RMO Disposition Codes